 Car batteries are essential when starting your vehicle.
-Testing a car battery with a multimeter If it fails you will not be able to start the car and other electrical components.
+Testing a car battery with a multimeter If it fails, you will not start the car and other electrical components.

-Simple Steps in checking the car battery with a multimeter
+Simple Steps in Testing a car battery with a multimeter

 1. Check for corrosion and dirt